 - Complete Solvent Removal: The continuous gas flow ensures thorough removal of residual solvents, critical for accurate gravimetric measurements.

-- Time Efficiency: Typically concentrates 10mL samples in approximately 25 minutes, significantly faster than passive evaporation methods.
+- Time Efficiency: Typically concentrates 10 mL samples within approximately 25–30 minutes when heat is applied, making it significantly faster than passive evaporation methods.

 Applications in Total Lipid Content Determination

-- Microalgae Analysis: Studies on microalgal lipid content for biofuel applications consistently employ nitrogen blowdown for solvent removal after chloroform-methanol extraction.
+- Microalgae Analysis: Studies on microalgal lipid content for biofuel applications employ nitrogen blowdown for solvent removal after chloroform-methanol extraction [9].

-- Food Analysis: Determination of oil content in food products, including the soy flour studies referenced in the research papers, utilize nitrogen evaporation for accurate gravimetric analysis.
+- Food Analysis: Determination of oil content in food products, including studies on soy flour, its nutritional quality, and protein content, utilizes nitrogen evaporation to enable accurate gravimetric analysis [10].

 Technical Considerations and Best Practices